NMITE Privacy Notice - Donors and Supporters

 a) Gift Administration:

-- Undertaking any necessary research for our due diligence to meet money laundering regulations in alignment to our Gift Acceptance policy;
+iii.
+Undertaking any necessary research for our due diligence to meet money laundering regulations in alignment to our Gift Oversight Policy;

-- To ensure that events are well organised and administrated, taking in to account any necessary adjustments, for example dietary and accessibility requirements, to ensure our event is inclusive, in line with the provisions of the Equality Act 2010
+i.
+To ensure that events are well organised and administrated, taking in to account any necessary adjustments, for example dietary and accessibility requirements, to ensure our event is inclusive, in line with the provisions of the Equality Act 2010.

-- To ensure that you are informed about the event you are attending, for example through e-mail communications and phone calls;
+ii.
+To ensure that you are informed about the event you are attending, for example through email communications and phone calls;

-- To publish photographs and videos relating to our activities and events.
-We will inform you about such processing at the time when the data is obtained or as soon as reasonably possible thereafter
+iii.
+To publish photographs and videos relating to our activities and events.
+We will inform you about such processing at the time when the data is obtained or as soon as reasonably possible thereafter;

-- To inform you of other events they may be interested in, providing you have given your consent
+iv.
+To inform you of other events you may be interested in, providing you have given your consent.

 c) Generating further philanthropic support for NMITE charitable projects:

-- Asking you if you would like to continue to support NMITE (for example, by making a donation, contributing to surveys, volunteering).
+ii.
+Asking you if you would like to continue to support NMITE (for example, by making a donation, contributing to surveys, volunteering);

-d) Research (including market research) purposes, including wealth screening:
+d) Research (including market research) and analysis purposes:

-- To compile anonymised statistics for ranking/league tables in which NMITE participates.
+ii.
+To compile anonymised statistics for ranking/league tables in which NMITE participates;

 3) Legal grounds for processing